What should you know about... Epidural & Facet Injections

 Are these procedures safe?
 Yes.
 The most common concerns are with side effects of the medications used.
 These are rare and usually transient.
 Your doctor will discuss them with you in detail prior to the procedure.

 Can I drive afterwards?
 No. The local anaesthetic used may cause transient numbness or weakness in the legs or arms which could affect your ability to drive.

 What if the procedure does not work?
-Dr. Sanford M. Silverman is a board-certified Pain Specialist who can treat your pain with many different modalities.
+Our board-certified Pain Specialist can treat your pain with many different modalities.
 A combination of procedures, some more advanced, together with medication and physical therapy usually provide relief of pain.